310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Midori %}
-Ohh, that’s why… So you get to build stamina, and I get to do this with your help, so it’s basically hitting two birds with one stone, huh…?
+Ohh, that’s why… So you get to build stamina, and I get to finish this with your help, so it’s basically hitting two birds with one stone, huh…?
 {% endbubble %}

 {% bubble Shinobu %}
-Yes!
-Same goes for me.
+Indeed!
+The same goes for me.
 I’m able to not only spend time with you on our break, but also build my muscles~♪
 {% endbubble %}

 {% bubble Midori %}
 Heheh.
-Well if that’s what it is, then I guess I’ll go ahead and ask for your help…♪
+Well if that’s what it is, then I guess I’ll gladly accept your help…♪
 {% endbubble %}

 ## Chapter 4